The Basics of Page Layout Design (+25 Page Layout Design Ideas)

 Image Source

 A hero section layout is similar to a full-screen background image, with a few small changes.
-“Hero” refers to the banner image that’s placed above the fold on your homepage.
-Navigation features typically are placed above the image, while text, icons, and call-to-actions can be positioned either below, or overlaid on the image.
+“Hero” refers to the banner image that's placed above the fold on your homepage.
+Navigation features typically are placed above the image, while text, icons, and CTAs can be positioned either below, or overlaid on the image.

 Hero layouts are great for pretty much any type of website or business.
 They grab the viewer's attention with a high-quality image, and they also allow you to add marketing copy either on the image itself, or directly below it.
 This makes it great for promoting individual products or services that your company offers.